jeaye/blog.jeaye.com/_drafts/clojure-app-engine.md

 can't readily use a third-party library to do your dirty work.
 App Engine's [documentation](https://cloud.google.com/appengine/docs) can be very helpful, no doubt, but one issue is that App Engine supports JVM applications, not specifically Clojure applications.
-Its examples are in Java, using Maven, and the typical serving of XML.
+Its examples are in Java, using Maven, with the typical serving of XML.
 The docs will come in handy, once you can get some basic App Engine code working, but they don't get you over that hurdle.
 Not in Clojure.